- Academic Departments

 Doctor of Medicine Admissions FAQ

 For your convenience, we have compiled a list of frequently asked questions regarding our M.D.
 Program admissions process.
-Answers to these and many additional questions can be found throughout the admissions area of our website.

 - What are the minimum academic requirements for the MSM M.D.
 Program?By the time of enrollment all applicants must have a Bachelor’s degree, MCAT score, and have completed all required coursework.